nextflow-io/nextflow/docs/faq.rst

 These aligned files are now in the channel ``vegetable_alns`` and can be used as input for a further process.

-How get a unique ID based on the file name?
+How do I get a unique ID based on the file name?
 -------------------------------------------

 *Q: How do I get a unique identifier based on a dataset file names (e.g. broccoli from broccoli.fa) and have the results going to a specific folder (e.g. results/broccoli/)?*